-Another feature that has value to groups is the family folder option in LastPass.
-This works well for situations when a family shares one account.
-Some examples are Amazon, Netflix, your internet provider, etc. Once you set up a folder, everyone can use the same password and not have to share the information via email, call or text.
-The best is that if a password is updated, you don’t need to communicate this to your family or group members.
+Another feature of Lastpass is the family folder option.
+This works well for situations when a family shares one account login (ie., Amazon).
+Once you set up a folder everyone can use the same password within that folder and not have to share the actual password.
+A cool feature is if the password is updated, you don’t need to communicate that to your family, it’s done automatically.

 How secure is your credit information?

-LifeLock type services that are offered for free are worthless.
-They are only good for a year.
-Thieves are patient; they can wait 10 or 20 years to use the stolen information.
-Skip paying for these and “freeze” your credit programs.
-It is less expensive to unfreeze your credit on occasion than to pay a monthly fee and you are getting more protection.
-Some of the companies have made it a little harder, but is well worth the price
+Services like LifeLock that offer a free account are worthless.
+Skip paying for these monthly plans and “freeze” your credit instead.
+It’s less expensive to unfreeze your credit on that occasion than to pay a monthly fee.
+Not to mention you get more protection.
+Some of the companies have made it a little harder to do, but is well worth the price.

 *I am not endorsing any of these products, even though I do use a couple of them.
 You must choose the right products that suit your individual needs.
 I have no financial relationship with any of the resources in this post (other than the ones I pay for).
 This blog post was written using information that I obtained as an attendee and not provided by anyone paid to do so.